ammar-tanwar/bloglearnbay/posts/cloud-computing-and-machine-learning-how-these-two-become-relevant.md

 ## What is machine learning?

 <a href="https://blog.learnbay.co/what-is-supervised-and-unsupervised-learning-in-machine-learning" target="_blank">Machine learning</a> is a subset of data science and artificial intelligence that describes a machine's ability to replicate intelligent human behavior.
 Artificial intelligence (AI) can help in advancing the same complex task that humans do in a lesser amount of time.
 According to professionals and academics in the industry, machine learning can be utilized to assist financial institutions in making better decisions, hence improving their bottom line.
-Here are the basic <a href="https://youtu.be/SzH18SEFEkA" target="_blank">types of artificial intelligence and machine learning</a> :-
+Here are the basic <a href="https://youtu.be/SzH18SEFEkA" target="_blank" rel="nofollow">types of artificial intelligence and machine learning</a> :-

 ### 1. Supervised Learning:-